 Activity Status Virtual online statewide public meeting (302 attendees).
 The virtual meeting included live interpretation in Spanish, formal presentation, written and verbal Q&A, and additional comment options including an online form, email, phone, and mail.
 July 14, 2022 Online public survey in English and Spanish (917 responses) July 1 - July 21 Establish an English/Spanish project hotline for public questions/comments questions/comments.
-July 2022 throughout Plan finalization In-person public meetings held in each of ADOT's seven districts throughout the state.
+July 2022 throughout Plan finalization In-person public meetings held throughout the state.
 The meetings will provide open-house style engagement at the beginning and end of the meeting timeframe with a formal presentation and Q&A in the middle.
 Additional comment options will be provided including phone, mail, or email.
-Anticipated Fall 2022 Second online public survey in English and Spanish to seek input on the Plan recommendations and implementation.
-Anticipated Fall 2022
+Anticipated Late 2022 Second online public survey in English and Spanish to seek input on the Plan recommendations and implementation.
+Anticipated Late 2022